ipuhakka/BetAI/Documentation/Database.md

 ```

 ## Requirements

 **RQ1**.
-Database needs to have a method to return N last home- or awaymatches from a given team
-starting from a given date.

-**RQ2**.
-If database doesn't have N previous home/away matches from team A starting from a given date,
-It should look for N last total matches.
-If there is still not enough, it throws an error.

-**RQ3**.
 Database can't have duplicate matches.
 Duplicate = same date, hometeam and awayteam.

-**RQ4**.
+**RQ2**.
 Database needs to have methods to create a database and set a schema.

-**RQ5**.
+**RQ3**.
 Adding data to table has to be fast enough.
 Updating 380 matches (standard for 20 team league)
   should take ~ 2 seconds.

-**RQ6**.
-Database needs to have method to return a list of matches based on row number.

-**RQ7**.
-Database needs to have a method for returning count of matches in the database.

-**RQ8**.
-Database needs to have a method to count mean home/away -goals from a league
-in a given season, before match n.

 ## Progress
 **RQ1**. - Done.